 One of the biggest reasons people have gotten plastic surgeries during the pandemic is the ‘Zoom Boom.’
 Millions of Americans have been using Zoom to have daily meetings with their co-workers as they do their jobs.
 They have been seeing themselves on video camera for hours per day and may have noticed things about their faces that they didn’t like.

 For example, a computer camera may show your face’s lines, wrinkles and saggy skin.
 Zoom has been an impetus for those people to have cosmetic procedures, including facelifts and dermal fillers.

-Chin liposuction also is a growing procedure.
+Chin liposuction also is a growing and popular procedure now.
 Working from home drove this trend, as did public masking.
 Many plastic surgeons offered more nonsurgical procedures, and some provided minor procedures on a drive-thru basis.

 Many plastic surgeons reported an increase in facial procedures that could be done in one session, including Botox and injectable fillers.
-People wanted their procedures done in one sitting and didn’t mind if there was more bruising and swelling because they worked remotely and wearing masks in public.
+People wanted their procedures done in one sitting and didn’t mind if there was more bruising and swelling because they worked remotely and were wearing masks in public.

-Will the higher interest in facial plastic procedures continue as COVID-19 recedes and more Americans are vaccinated?
+Will the higher interest in facial plastic surgery procedures procedures continue as COVID-19 recedes and more Americans are vaccinated?
 It’s hard to say, but some in the industry believe it’s likely it will continue after the pandemic.

-First, note that life probably won’t go entirely to the way it was before COVID.
+First, note that life probably won’t go back entirely to the way it was before COVID.
 More businesses have increased profits and productivity by using a remote work model for many employees.
 Also, many enjoy talking to co-workers, friends, and relatives on Zoom and similar platforms.

 Even when people socialize in person again, many Americans will probably continue to use this technology.
 They’ll continue to see their faces on cam, which could drive them to seek plastic surgery as a solution.